Teddy Allen (basketball): Professional career

 Allen signed a contract on February 7, 2024, to return to the Winnipeg Sea Bears once the BBL season concludes.
 He was released by the Sea Bears on June 17, 2024, due to what head coach Mike Taylor described as selfish play and behavioral issues that were causing "internal unrest" within the team.
 Allen averaged 28.1 points per game over eight games prior to his release.

 After his release, Allen signed with the Saskatchewan Rattlers on July 2, 2024.

 On October 27, 2024, Allen signed with the Rio Grande Valley Vipers of the NBA G League.

+On April 2, 2026, Allen signed with the Winnipeg Sea Bears of the Canadian Elite Basketball League.
+On July 19 of the same year, he broke the record for the most individual points in a singular CEBL game, scoring 54 against the Montreal Alliance.
+Prior to the start of the 2026 playoffs, Allen was hospitalized and ruled out of the playoff semi-final game vs the Saskatoon Mamba with what the team described as “significant health injuries” suffered after allegedly being assaulted by security staff at a downtown Winnipeg nightclub.
+Allen missed the entire playoffs with his injuries as the Seabears went on to win the CEBL championship.
+The three security guards who were involved in Allen's hospitalization were later arrested.

 Personal life

 Allen has five brothers: Timmy Allen, Nick, Jaden, Jordan, and Jonah.